 Results: Of patients who underwent heart transplantation, 456 (6.6%) patients received acute circulatory support prior to transplant.
 During the study time period, the use of acute circulatory support increased (p < 0.001 for trend), more than doubling from 17 cases per year from 1998-2002to 40 cases per year from 2012-2014.
 Of patients with acute circulatory support, 341(74.8%) were supported by IABP, 130 (28.5%) were supported by ECMO, and 21(4.6%) were supported by PVAD.
 Prior to 2007, patients who required acute circulatory support had significantly more mortality than patients who did not require circulatory support prior to transplant(14.3% vs. 7.5%, p = 0.01).
 In the subsequent era (2007 to 2014), there was no statistically significant difference in mortality (4.7% vs. 5.1%, p = 0.80).
 There was an improvement in mortality over time for all patients, but most significantly in patients who required acute circulatory support (63% risk reduction comparing the two eras).
 Patients who had acute circulatory support had less comorbid diabetes, hypertension, or pre-existing renal dysfunction, but during their hospitalization had increased lengths of stays and rates of acute renal, hepatic, and respiratory failure, sepsis, bleeding complications, and surgical reoperations.

-Conclusions: In this cohort, we found an increasing proportion of patients receiving acute circulatory support prior to heart transplantation over time.
-These patients exhibited longer lengths of stays and increased frequency of complications compared to those without acute circulatory support, but mortality in the more recent era was not significantly different between the two groups.
+Conclusions: In this cohort, we found an increasing proportion of patients over time receiving acute circulatory support prior to heart transplantation.
+These patients exhibited longer lengths of stay and increased frequency of complications compared to those without acute circulatory support, but mortality in the more recent era was not significantly different between the two groups.
 Changes to the UNOS heart allocation protocol could accelerate this trend of increased use and should take the increased morbidity of these patients after transplantation into consideration.

 Introduction